p0sd7/ghoulerisator/README.md

 # ghoulerisator

-programm starting like any other python program for example
+programm starting like any other python console program, for example

 ~ % python3 /Users/user/Documents/ghoulerisator.py